-For commercial projects, the approvals process commences with the Minister for Energy declaring an area (as defined in the OEI Act) suitable for offshore renewable energy infrastructure.
+For commercial projects, the approvals process commences with the Energy Minister declaring an area (as defined in the OEI Act) suitable for offshore renewable energy infrastructure.

-Prior to the area declaration, the Minister for Energy will publish a notice on the DCCEEW website that specifies the area being considered for future licensing under the OEI Act for a period of at least 60 calendar days and will invite submissions from the public.
+Prior to the area declaration, the Minister will publish a notice on the DISER website that specifies the area being considered for future licensing under the OEI Act for a period of at least 60 calendar days and will invite submissions from the public.

-After undertaking necessary consultations, considering submissions and having regard to Australia's international obligations in relation to the area, the Minister for Energy may declare an area suitable for offshore renewable energy infrastructure.
+After undertaking necessary consultations, considering submissions and having regard to Australia's international obligations in relation to the area, the Minister may declare an area suitable for offshore renewable energy infrastructure.